 Creation of Access and Authorization tables will occur within the Administration and Account Managers' modules within the Portal.
-All security features will be derived from the Agency Hierarchy Code (AHC).
-This will be segmented into user profiles, site profiles, account groups, roles, and permissions.
+All security features are manageable at the Agency Hierarchy Code (AHC) and individual user levels.

 Several standard user profiles will exist for common user groups.
 User profiles will determine account group access and role access.
 Account groups will determine billing and services account access.
-Role access along with permissions (e.g., read, update, create, and delete) will determine which tools a user can use (e.g., billing and ordering) and further define to which services and service permissions a user has privileges, as shown in

-When a user signs into the Qwest Control Networx Portal, their ID and password will be validated automatically to ensure user integrity to entitlement group, function-based access control, and permission role relationship.
+Role access along with permissions (e.g., read, update, create, and delete) will determine which tools a user can use (e.g., billing and ordering) and further define to which services and service permissions a user has privileges password will be validated automatically to ensure user integrity to entitlement group, function-based access control, and permission role relationship.
 The entitlement groups will manage the Agency hierarchy level of authorization.
 This level will designate the internal accounts to which a user has access to work and view within the Portal.
 Function-based access controls will manage different areas to which a user has site access.
 Access controls can be general (access to all orderable services) or specific (access to order only specified services).
-Permission roles (Read, Create, Update, and Delete) manage the access a user is given when managing their service.
+Permission roles (Read, Create, Update, and Delete) manage the access users are given when managing their service.
 Entitlement groups and function-based access controls and permission roles will provide access control granularity and ensure Government data security.